wonyongpark89/wonyongpark89.github.io.legacy/_projects/projects-10.md

 ---
-title: "Bridging Science Education Research and Policy"
+title: "Dialogue for Science Education Policy and Research (DiSER)"
 permalink: /projects/researchpolicy/
 excerpt: "This project aims to bridge higher education institutions and learned societies to explore future directions for research-informed policy and policy-informed research in science education in England. <br/><br/><img src='/images/bridge.jpg' width='400'>"
 collection: projects